fibo/fibo.github.io/_posts/2015-03-18-server-hardening-tips.md

 see also [what does it mean “POSSIBLE BREAK-IN ATTEMPT!” in /var/log/secure][1]

 <div class="alert alert-info">Many articles recommend to change default ssh port.
 It is not really a security enhancement, but, yes it can reduce the number of break-in attempts.
 One really benefit that I found about changing port number is to set it to <em>443</em> to bypass restrictive corporate firewalls.</div>

+## How to

 ### Update software